 Q. Are there any suggestions regarding the submission of an online application?

-To be considered for the MRSP, you must complete and submit your application by January 16, 2013 (12:00 A.M.
-Eastern Standard Time).
-Your application will be considered incomplete if you select the save option.
+To be considered for the MRSP, you must complete and submit your application by January 15, 2014 (11:59 P.M.
+EST).
+Your application will be considered incomplete if it is not submitted by the deadline.
 Applications that are incomplete after the deadline will not receive further consideration.

 We recommend entering temporary text (i.e.: will provide at a later date) in all of the required fields that you are not able to complete at the time you apply and then select the submit button at the bottom of the application.
 You can edit and update your application after you select the submit option.